Employer Insights

 by Scott Herson-Hord, on Apr 28, 2021 9:21:00 AM

-Unless you're a larger company (and even still), you may want to leverage an Oregon payroll & HR service company like GNSA to help with understanding and complying with the state's labor laws that follow and assist with establishing policies, processes, and software to stay compliant with legislation.
+Regardless of business size, employers may want to leverage an Oregon payroll & HR service company, such as GNSA, to help with understanding and complying with the state's labor laws that follow and assist with establishing policies, processes, and software to stay compliant with legislation.

 Employers can use this article as a guide to help understand and manage compliance with legislation and labor laws throughout Oregon in a few key areas, which include, but are not limited to: